Older Queenslanders — coronavirus (COVID-19)

-Those most at risk of more serious illness if they are infected include:
+Those most at risk of becoming very unwell if they are infected include:

 - Aboriginal and Torres Strait Islander people aged 50 years and over.

 It’s likely that most Queenslanders will either get COVID-19, or be directly exposed to someone who has COVID-19.